 Short-term Care: Rehospitalizations

-In Butte Center, 20.1 Percentage of Residents Rehospitalized
+In Continental Care and Rehabilitation, 18.63 Percentage of Residents Rehospitalized

 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.
-Avoiding emergency medical situations is one way to assess patient care during rehabilitation.
+This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
+Staying out of the emergency room is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement